 Customizing the ChoiceScript Stats Screen

-Most of our games have a “Show Stats” button (Choice of the Dragon has a “My Dragon” button) showing some of the stats applying to your character.
+Our games have a “Show Stats” button showing some of the stats applying to your character.

 This document describes how to build a stat screen in games you’re writing in ChoiceScript.